ImpostorKeanu/parsuite/README.md

 # parsuite

-Simple parser framework.
-This was written super fast because I'm super impatient when it comes to parsing stuff out of text files in various fomrats -- the whole purpose of this little tool.
+Simple modular framework to support quick creation of file parsers in Python.
+See the wiki page for information on creating modules.

 # A Note on Usage

-Almost all irrelevant output, such as `[+] Alerting on some event`, is printed to `stderr`.
+Irrelevant output, such as `[+] Alerting on some event`, is printed to `stderr`.
 When an output file isn't desired, you can always clean up the output by sending `stderr` to the bitbucket and use `xclip` to catch the output from `stdout`, .e.g `python3.7 ./parsuite.py nmap_top_port_dumper -t 100 2>/dev/null | xclip -sel clip`.